Book Your Appointment Now

 Switching Safely Between Ozempic, Wegovy, and Mounjaro

-Switching between GLP-1 medications should always be supervised by a physician.
+Switching between GLP-1 medications should always be supervised by a doctor.
 Although the molecules are related, dose equivalence is not exact, and abrupt switches can cause excessive nausea or transient loss of glycemic control.
 The general approach is to discontinue the current medication for one week (allowing the long half-life to clear), then start the new medication at its standard initiation dose.
 Physicians titrate up over the following 4 to 16 weeks based on tolerance and response.
 Patients moving from Ozempic 2 mg to Wegovy 2.4 mg often skip the lowest Wegovy doses; those moving to Mounjaro typically restart at 2.5 mg and titrate normally because of the different mechanism.

 How to switch between Ozempic Wegovy Mounjaro safely